1) My story begins the year after the Flood,

 He was defeated and put into prison,

-But there he still continued to rail and to rattle.
+But he still continued to rail and rattle.

-Nimrod consigned his soul to a lost eternity,
+Nimrod consigned his soul to torments in eternity,

 To wallow in misery that himself he did make.